wiretrustee/docs.wiretrustee.com/docs/overview/acrchitecture.md

 The Management Service's responsibilities include:

 * **Registering and authenticating new peers.**  Every new machine has to register itself in the network in order to connect to other machines.
-    After installation, Wiretrustee client requires login that can be done through Identity Provider (IDP) or a setup key.
+    After installation, Wiretrustee client requires login that can be done through Identity Provider (IDP) or with a setup key.
 * **Keeping the network map.** The Management service stores information about all the registered peers including Wireguard public key that was sent during the registration process.
 * **Managing private IP addresses.** Each peer receives a unique private IP with which it can be identified in the network.
   We use [Carrier Grade NAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT) address space with an allocated address block <em>100.64.0.0/10</em>.